 This extension smartly dozes off bytes from the data in-queue to Google.
 Hence it’s called a Data Compression Proxy.

-Another advantage of using this extension will be, it’s an AdBlocker, i.e. you won’t see those unnecessary ads in your browser.
+Another advantage of using this extension will be, it’s an AdBlocker that means you won’t see those unnecessary ads in your browser.

-With it, you’ll surely experience a boost in performance.
+With it, you’ll surely experience a good boost in browsing performance.